 The COVID-19 Relief Fund enables us to provide support where it is most needed most, right now, to protect against COVID-19.
 The fund has been endowed with 500,000 euros for this purpose.
+Support is given to organisations with whom we have worked together for a long time and in a spirit of trust.
 To ensure that people can continue to receive this support, Welthungerhilfe requires donations for the fund.
 This will allow it to be continuously topped up to finance further, highly effective measures.
 A donation thus has a lasting and equal impact in several countries.

 Now is the time for global solidarity

 Harness the power of the many – show your solidarity by joining the community committed to combatting the coronavirus.
 You can be sure your money in the Welthungerhilfe COVID-19 Relief Fund is being used effectively due to our clear and transparent decision-making processes.
 Well-established local partnerships and a high level of expertise in disease control are enabling rapid and effective action against COVID-19.
 Our commitment to transparency means you will also be kept informed about the use of funds and the success of the measures.

 The Welthungerhilfe COVID-19 Relief Fund enables us to target aid where it is needed most.
 In Burundi, for example, rainwater collection systems are being restored with 23,000 euros, washing stations are being set up in schools and more than 20,000 schoolchildren are being taught about preventive measures concerning COVID-19.